Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 Causes

-- Overheated brake pads and discs from heavy use
+- Overheated brake pads and discs from heavy sustained use

-- Poor quality brake fluid with low boiling point
+- Poor quality brake fluid with a low wet boiling point

 - Inadequate brake cooling in stop-and-go traffic